Prag8855/aab/content/guides/residence-permit.md

 - **[[Family reunion visa]]**
     For spouses and children of German residents.
 You can work for any employer.
 There is no income or education requirement.[^19]
 - **[[Working Holiday Visa]]**
     For citizens of Argentina, Australia, Brazil, Chile, Hong Kong, Israel, Japan, South Korea, New Zealand, Taiwan and Uruguay.
 You must be between 18 and 30 years old.
-The Working Holiday Visa lets you work in Germany.
+The Working Holiday Visa allows you to work in Germany.
 It's valid for up to 1 year.
 It's easier to get than the work visa or Blue Card.
 - **[[Youth Mobility Visa]]**
     For Canadian citizens between 18 and 35 years old.
-This residence permit lets you work and travel in Germany.
+This residence permit allows you to work and travel in Germany.
 It's valid for up to 1 year.
 It's easier to get than the work visa or Blue Card.
 - **[[Internship visa]]**
     For university students.
 Do an internship in Germany for up to 6 months.
 - **[[Au pair visa]]**